kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Outcome Predictions

 In order to request a prediction for a match, You need to select the home/away team, as well as the book odds.
 You should use both models to make a prediction.
 If both models agree, then the prediction should probably be good.
 If the models disagree, then it's best to avoid betting on that match.
+The outcome prediction includes:

+1. Home, Draw or Away
+2. Under (2.5) or Over (2.5)

 ![match predictions](https://github.com/kochlisGit/ProphitBet-Soccer-Bets-Predictor/blob/main/screenshots/predictions.png)

 # Fixture Parsing

 An alternative way to predict multiple matches at once is to use the "**Fixture Parsing**" option.
-When you click on that option, it will open the browser and ask you to download the specified fixture from *footystats.org*.
-This can be done by pressing *Ctrl + S* or right click and "Save As" option.
-Then, You will need to specify the filepath of the downloaded fixture and the application will automatically parse and predict the upcoming matches for you.
-You may also choose to export these predictions to a csv file, which you can open with Microsoft Excel.
+You may now automatically parse the fixtures using your browser.
+Once the fixture window pops-up, select your **browser and the fixture date** and the application will automatically download the page & parse the upcoming fixtures of the specified data.
+This is a new feature, so please report any bugs in the issues page.
 ![fixture parsing & upcoming match prediction](https://github.com/kochlisGit/ProphitBet-Soccer-Bets-Predictor/blob/main/screenshots/fixtures.png)

 # Requirements